 BIOL 600.
-Research Investigations (3)
+Research Investigations.
+(3)

 An independent research problem in which the student must demonstrate his or her ability to employ the scientific method in carrying out an original scientific investigation.
 A typed report will be required.
 An examination may or may not be given, depending on the nature of the problem selected.
-Prerequisite: instructor's approval.
+Prerequisite: permission from instructor.